-Safer sleep advice for emergency situations

-A guide for parents and carers
+Safer sleep advice for emergency situations A guide for parents and carers

-Who are The Lullaby Trust?
+Who is Little Lullaby?

-The Lullaby Trust raises awareness of sudden infant death syndrome (SIDS, also known as 'cot death'), provides expert advice on safer sleep for babies and offers emotional support for bereaved families.
+Little Lullaby is a project completely dedicated to young parents under 25 and is part of The Lullaby Trust.
+The Lullaby Trust raises awareness of sudden infant death syndrome (SIDS), provides expert advice on safer sleep for babies and offers emotional support for bereaved families.